voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 ### Distribution

-Distribution is a process of sending vouchers and other promotional messages to end-customers.
+Distribution is a process of sending vouchers and other promotional messages to end customers.

 There are two types of distributions:
 - **automatic**: it is triggered by an event,
-- **manual**: the message is sent to all end-customers or a specified group.
+- **manual**: the message is sent to all end customers or a specified group.

 <!-- Examples of automatic distribution events?
 (e.g., somebody signs up for your newsletter or abandons a cart or it's the 10th time they make a purchase in your store)